Reviews You Can Rely On

 Credit: Dom Rickicki

-But of all the beacons we tested, one brand reigned supreme for its processor speed – the Tracker line from Backcountry Access (BCA).
-The Tracker4, Tracker3, and Tracker S all logged top scores in our speed tests.
+The Tracker line from Backcountry Access (BCA) is well known for its speedy processor, and the Tracker4, Tracker3, and Tracker S all logged top scores in our speed tests.
 These beacons are almost akin to having a tape measure in your hand, reeling you into your target.
 According to BCA co-founder Bruce Edgerly, BCA beacons are designed with a real-time display that provides distance and direction information as soon as the beacon receives it.
 (Most other beacons on the market use a delayed-action display, whose more complex processors are designed to work in conjunction with advanced flagging functions.)
 Although the speed of a BCA beacon comes at the cost of a true flagging function, given that 85% of rescues are single victims, the tradeoff may be worth it.

 avalanche beacon - while beacon speed is important, remember that the longest part of...